 Since starting a family in 2010 she moved out of the corporate world and became a freelance writer/consultant in the Middle East.
 Freelancing for publications such as Emirates Women, Mother Baby and Child Dubai, Yogalife Magazine Dubai, Doha Mums and Pot Pourri Magazine, Seychelles.
-She also launched her Teacher Training Yoga/Meditation 300 hour and started teaching pre- and post-natal yoga, teaching for large 5-star hotels.
+She also launched her Teacher Training Yoga/Meditation 300 hours and started teaching pre-and post-natal yoga, teaching for large 5-star hotels.

 In April 2017 she moved to Bristol, UK and concentrated her efforts in a Mindfulness qualification with Bangor University and focused on entering the education industry with these new skills.
 In 2019 she completed her Teachers and Mental Health Lead Diploma.

-As a qualified Level 1 UK Mindfulness Practitioner Natalie conducts Mindfulness Based Stress Reduction Based courses for the youth in schools across Bristol.
-She also shares the program at Off The Record, a mental health social movement for those aged 11-25 suffering post-traumatic stress disorder and addictions
+As a qualified Level 1 UK Mindfulness Practitioner Natalie conducts Mindfulness-Based Stress Reduction Based courses for the youth in schools across Bristol.
+She also shares the program at Off The Record, a mental health social movement for those aged 11-25 suffering from post-traumatic stress disorder and addictions

 Rhonda joins us from Western Australia, with a mixed background in radio, television, marketing, public relations and copywriting.
-She’s excited to contribute her 18 years’ experience to help connect Seychellois women around the world so they inspire and support each other.
+She’s excited to contribute her 18 years of experience to help connect Seychellois women around the world so they inspire and support each other.

 During Rhonda’s degree, the SBC hosted her university placement.
 While there, she realised she would enjoy working in television.
 That’s why when the SBC later offered her a position as a news journalist, she opted for television news.
 A year later, she was promoted to production.

-After returning to Australia to be with the love of her life, Rhonda studied public relations and marketing while working in roles that would upskill her before taking a break from working for “The Man”.
+After returning to Australia, Rhonda studied public relations and marketing while working in roles that would upskill her before taking a break from working for “The Man”.
 She started a side hustle to offer public relations, marketing and writing services to help clients look good.
-When the time felt right, she took the leap to work full time for herself to have the flexibility to start a PhD yet still be there for her children.
+When the time felt right, she took the leap to work full time for herself to have the flexibility to be there for her children.

-In her spare time, Rhonda volunteers as a community radio presenter at RTRFM 92.1 and as a sub-editor for Grok magazine at Curtin University.
+In her spare time, Rhonda volunteers as a community radio presenter at RTRFM 92.1 and mentors emerging writers, journalists and marketers.
 She also cooks a mean kari koko pwason and can operate a PS4.
 The highlight of her week is hanging out with her family to discover Western Australia.

 Michelle Watts-Beauty Editor